BEARR’s 2021 Small Grants Scheme: Results

 - Ukrainian Down Syndrome Organisation (Ukraine): Support for people aged 16-35 with Down Syndrome, including access to employment and social participation.

-- Winds of Changes (Ukraine): creation of a needlework social enterprise in Odessa for Roma women and girls. *
+- Winds of Change (Ukraine): creation of a needlework social enterprise in Odesa for Roma women and girls.
+Read their project report here. *

 - Zhytomyr Regional Association of Social Services (Ukraine): self-help groups in small towns for single mothers and victims of domestic violence. *